 (c) Meet our regulatory and legal obligations

-(d) Contact you for the purpose of billing, account maintenance or to tell you about products or services we are offering.
+(d) Contact you for the purpose of billing, account maintenance or to tell you about products or services we are offering such as new tariffs.

-(e) Help prevent and monitor debt, fraud and loss.
+(e) Help prevent and monitor debt, fraud and gas theft.

 (f) Train our staff including recording and monitoring your calls and emails with us.